 Your healthcare provider will continue to monitor your health during the 2 yearly treatment courses, as well as between treatment courses and for at least another 2 years, during which you do not need to take MAVENCLAD.
-Your healthcare provider may delay or completely stop treatment with MAVENCLAD if you have severe side effects, dosing schedule, and meet others with MS.
+Your healthcare provider may delay or completely stop treatment with MAVENCLAD if you have severe side effects.